„Grazing is amazing“

 Moreover, you can hear about the pasture with our Katka Mikulová on Denník N. In addition, we talked about grazing in the section Čierna labuť_FM in :Popo_FM on FM radio and Pravda Journal (https://zurnal.pravda.sk/reportaz/clanok/666119-slony-do-europy-mamuty-na-sibir-a-ovce-do-lesov/).

-One of the most important parts of the project is raising the awareness of stakeholders.
-We do this practically on a daily basis when we meet with local farmers, breeders, representatives of urban districts, land communities or local governments.
+One of the most important parts of the project is awareness-raising of stakeholders.
+We did this practically on a daily basis when we met with local farmers, breeders, representatives of urban districts, land communities or local governments.
+Altogether this effort amounted to 290 personal meetings with an amazing 905 stakeholders altogether!
+We also conducted 2 field workshops for key stakeholders, with a total of 50 participants.
+We also held 40 meetings with 137 key stakeholders, which were aimed at promoting the replication of the best-practice methodologies we developed as part of the project.

-We try to move the best practice of the project further and help with replication and transfer to political documents.
-In this way, we have already managed to participate in the novelisation of Nature and Landscape Protection law.
-As part of the creation of a new agricultural policy, we are pushing for subsidies to farmers to be better redistributed and to support the long-term nature-friendly management of grassland-herbaceous habitats.
-We are glad that the project activities are helping our farmers, and thanks to this good cooperation, the Natura 2000 has also been expanded.
-We are also successful in finding solutions for nature-friendly and effective management of invasive species.
+Lastly, the project team also actively worked on involving conservation objectives in regional/national policies and cooperated on involving nature conservation objectives into national CAP (Common Agricultural Policy) policies for 2021-2027.
+Together, the project team improved a total of 12 policies.
+As part of the creation of a new agricultural policy, we pushed for subsidies to farmers to be better redistributed and for the support of long-term nature-friendly management of grassland-herbaceous habitats.
+We are glad that the project activities are helping our farmers, and thanks to this good cooperation, the network of Natura 2000 sites has also been expanded.
+We were also successful in finding solutions for nature-friendly and effective management of invasive species.

 Mgr.
 Ivana Czocherová, Ph.D –project manager